How do you know if you are over the drink driving limit the morning after?

 So, if you drink a large glass of wine (250ml) for example, it can take about three hours for this to leave your system.

-For one pint of beer, this can take about two hours.
+For one pint of beer, this can take about two hours depending on the strength.

 And this will vary from person to person based on your gender, weight, your age, how much you have eaten, the type of alcohol you have consumed and any medication you are taking – to name a mere few.